marsrobertson/one-life-true-self/readme.md

 >
 > Additional reason - I would like to ask people about their experience (using escrow).

+During the initial research realized that privacy of the escrow is very important and in the first weeks of my work I would like to focus on that.

 ### Vote "NO"

 - Nothing personal.